edyan/neuralyzer/README.md

     # Faker's language, make sure all your methods have a translation
     language:             en_US

-    # The list of expressions language actions to executed before neuralyzing
-    # Be careful that "pretend" has no effect here.
-    pre_actions:          []

     # List all entities, theirs cols and actions
     entities:             # Required, Example: people